AungKyawSoe-Tech/BurmeseToEnglishTranslator/README.md

 ## Getting Started: Setting Up Your API Key

-Before you can run or deploy the app, you need to provide your Google Gemini API key.
+To run this application, you must provide your Google Gemini API key as an environment variable named `API_KEY`.

 ### For Local Development & Testing

-1.  **Get your API Key:** If you don't have one, get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+Your local development environment must be configured to provide the `API_KEY` environment variable.
+If you don't have one, get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-2.  **Create your config file:** In the project's root directory, find the file named `config.example.ts`.
-3.  **Rename the file** from `config.example.ts` to `config.ts`.
-4.  **Add your key:** Open the new `config.ts` and paste your API key into the placeholder string.

-Your `config.ts` file is listed in `.gitignore`, so it will be kept private on your computer and never uploaded to GitHub.

 ### For Production Deployment (Vercel)

 When you deploy your app to Vercel, you will use its Environment Variables system.
 This is the secure, standard way to handle secrets in production.

-The instructions are in the deployment section below.
+1. Go to your Vercel project's dashboard.
+2. Navigate to the "Settings" tab and then the "Environment Variables" section.
+3. Add a new variable:
+    *   **Name:** `API_KEY`
+    *   **Value:** Paste your Google Gemini API Key here.
+4. Save the variable and redeploy your application for the changes to take effect.

 ---